The Children's Center delivers its vital services by providing:

 The Children’s Center’s Pfc.
 Adam Marion Center is named for Adam Marion, who was 26 years old when he was killed on April 28, 2008 during an attack on a base near Baghdad while he was serving in the Operation Iraqi Freedom campaign.
 Adam was a 2000 graduate of Surry Central High School and had worked for the Children’s Center.
 He loved volunteering to help kids, both locally and while in Iraq.

-The Children’s Center’s primary teaching, counseling and administrative building—the Pfc.
+The Children’s Center’s primary teaching, counseling and family resource center—the Pfc.
 Adam Lee Marion Children’s Resource Center—is a 1,916-square-foot facility in Dobson with an additional small building of 562 square feet where there are offices for parent educators, rooms where courses are taught and provides storage for course materials and equipment.